agrimshar/s2-warehouse/README.md

 # s2-warehouse

-A satellite measurement warehouse: Sentinel-2 imagery over Toronto and the GTA (tile MGRS-17TPJ, Jan 2025 to present) turned into a tested, incrementally updated table of vegetation indices per H3 cell per date, then used to answer one question:
+Sentinel-2 imagery over Toronto and the GTA
+(tile MGRS-17TPJ) turned into an incrementally updated table of vegetation indices per H3 cell per date used to answer one question:

-> Where in the GTA did vegetation decrease between summer 2025 and summer 2026,
+> Where in the GTA did vegetation decrease between summer 2025 and summer 2026?
-> and is each loss land conversion or a bad season?

 ## The answer so far

-- Summer 2026 was greener than 2025 across the tile (median summer-NDVI change +0.037 over 1,345 land cells; 10th percentile -0.003).
-The "bad season" hypothesis is empty for this year.
+- Summer 2026 was greener than 2025 across the tile (median summer NDVI change +0.037 over 1,345 land cells with 10th percentile -0.003).
-- One large local loss: cell 990 near Bolton / Caledon East, summer NDVI 0.72 -> 0.37 with unchanged neighbours and a 2026 growing-season peak of only 0.46.
-TODO: spot-check verdict from Sentinel-2 true colour.
+- One large local loss near Bolton / Caledon East with summer NDVI 0.72 -> 0.37 with unchanged neighbours and a 2026 growing-season peak of only 0.46.
 - Crop rotation on the rural fringe produces summer drops of 0.2 with no land change; the classifier separates it by whether the growing-season peak held.
-- TODO: map of the top losses (docs/map.html), spot check (docs/spot_check.md).

 ![Cloud masking, before and after](docs/cloud_mask_before_after.png)

 *The same cell, 2025.
 Grey: nodata mask only.
 Green: SCL cloud mask.
 The 17 removed dates had median NDVI 0.15, a forest reading as bare ground on cloudy days.*

 ## What is built